Organization Resources / Student Organizations COVID Guidelines /

 - Event coordinators are expected to maintain a list that includes name, telephone number and email address for every attendee, which will be used if there is a need for contact tracing.
 Student Organizations must use AUinvolve to track attendance for campus attendees.

-- All event attendees are required to wear masks or face coverings, and all event attendees must have their temperature taken and answer questions regarding symptoms, all of which will occur daily for multi-day events.
+- All event attendees are required to wear masks or face coverings, and answer questions regarding symptoms, all of which will occur daily for multi-day events.

 - No campus housing will be provided during multi-day events.
 Meals may be provided but only under specific requirements: ALL FOOD MUST BE pre-made, sealed and unopened.
 Meals may be professionally catered, however, they must be pre-made, boxed and sealed upon delivery.
 NO buffets are allowed during this time.
 Work through regular channels (Campus Events Planning System, AUinvolve, etc.) for guidance.